You have daily food allergy management down pat.

 Make note of the expiration dates and check them often.
 Parents of children with feeding tubes recommend having a spare pump that is fully charged.
 Or get a power supply that can plug into your car to charge your pump or a small house generator.

 TIP: If your child needs electricity for equipment such as an asthma nebulizer or feeding pump, check with your local law enforcement office or your local power company.
 There might be a priority list for power restoration or someone to check on you in case of evacuation.
+See our recommendations below about using nebulizers during the COVID-19 pandemic.

-It may be difficult to feed your child safely in emergency.
+It may be difficult to feed your child safely in an emergency.
 Food provided by shelters, the American Red Cross, churches and others during an emergency may not be safe for your child.
 Even if the ingredients are safe, there is the potential of for cross-contamination.

 The U.S. Federal Emergency Management Agency recommends at least three days' worth of non-perishable food.
 You may need more for the sorts of disasters that occur in your area.
 Make sure you have some safe food before an emergency strikes.
 Keep it in a box so you can grab it when you need it, and not have to look for it.